girlfromrio/Imagine-Designers/README.md

 <br />
 Week 3: Solution StoryBoards and Ideation. <br />
 Ideation.pdf: Features for the upcoming app regarding each Persona's needs and preferences. <br />
-IdeationBoard.pdf: Board made with Miro Tool regarding features for the upcoming app. <br />
+IdeationBoard.pdf: Board made with Miro Tool regarding features for the upcoming app.
 The features have been divided into four categories: Inputting Transactions, Investing, Visualize Expenses and Other. <br />
 Green tag: Good Idea Yellow tag: Maybe <br />
 Blue Tag: Approved Red tag: Rejected <br />